-- Their generation capacity estimate;

-- Their owner;

-- Their parent company;

-- The previous use for the land and area;

-- Their location;

-- The estimated number of jobs created during construction and operation;

-- Their costs;

-- Information about private and public funding, PPAs and EPC contracts; and
+Data collected include generation capacity estimate and stage of the project, project owner, parent company, previous land use and area, location, estimated jobs during construction and operation, project costs and information about private and public funding, PPAs and EPC contracts.

-- Their current stage of completion.

 As a comparison for illustrating the scale and spatial shift of energy transition in rural NSW, existing and planned upgrades as well as announced closures of coal generation are presented in the charts.
-Capacity (MW)15 estimates were sourced from any or all of: